y-gJung/y-gJung.github.io/index.md

 I am interested in
 - Random Matrix
-- Orthogonal Polynomails and Their $q$-Analogue
+- Orthogonal Polynomials and Their $q$-Analogue
 - Quantum Information Theory